anzhelikasuchkova/Movie-Recommendation-Project/README.md

+# TMDB 5000 Movies Recommendation System

-## TMDB_5000_Movies_Recommendation_System
+## Overview:

+This is a movie recommendation system that uses different machine learning and data science methods like tf-idf and cosine similarity to recommend movies based on a movie entered.

-## Slideshow:
+### Slideshow:

 https://docs.google.com/presentation/d/1HeAANIuZ8QjEb9GCQByyh6V3iVE2rak_viHoUIHOROc/edit?usp=sharing

-### Overview:

-This is a movie recommendation system that uses different machine learning and data science methods like tf-idf and cosine similarity to recommend movies based on a movie entered.

 ## Technologies Used: